 How to get to Kazimierz from Krakow’s Old Town

-Things to see and do around Kazimierz
+Things to Do and See Around Kazimierz

 Planning your trip to Krakow?
 Then these will come in handy: